 Uchino earned a Bachelor of Arts in social studies, with a minor in educational studies, in 2001 from the University of California, Irvine, and a Master of Education in educational technology from the University of Hawaii at Manoa in 2011.

-"Science, technology, engineering and mathematics are absolutely critical components within the framework of curriculum for..." (read more)
+"Science, technology, engineering and mathematics are..." (read more)

 Feb 10, 2017